 So far, we've managed to source 78% of our ingredients in North America.
-But for ingredients grown outside of our “neighbourhood”, such as cocoa, sugarcane, molasses, and spices - we make sure to purchase from certified Fairtrade farmers.
-After all, we want to leave the earth and it’s people better than we found them.
+When we must use ingredients that are grown outside of our “neighbourhood” we still choose the best quality, organic sources.
+And for ingredients like cocoa, coconut, sugarcane, molasses, vanilla, honey, cinnamon and spices - we make sure to purchase from certified Fair Trade farmers.
+(Over 80% of our chocolate is Fair Trade too!)
+After all, we want to leave the earth and its people better than we found them.

 You might be wondering, what's the difference between 'fair trade' and 'Fairtrade'?
 Here's the scoop from Fairtrade International:

 Fair Trade (also known as "fair trade" or "fairly traded") refers to the broader concept of fairness and decency in the marketplace, whereas "Fairtrade" refers to the specific Fair Trade certification system run by Fairtrade International (FLO) and its members.

 Here's a rundown of what you're supporting every time you choose to buy Fair Trade:

 - Fair Price: Farmers get paid properly.
 Democratically organized farmer groups (called cooperatives) receive a guaranteed minimum price and an additional social premium for certified organic products.
 Farmer organizations are also eligible for pre-harvest credit.